Judgemental Hai Kya Poster Has Plagiarized The Work Of Hungarian Visual Artist? Artist Slams Makers!

 this movie poster plagarised my art!
 Could someone explain what’s happening, please?
 This is not right. #JudgementallHaiKya @balajimotionpic @sheenagola ?? pic.twitter.com/0yLLmM1mBS— Flora Borsi (@FloraBorsi) July 29, 2019

 Meanwhile, the makers of the film have not responded to this issue.
-Judgemental Hai Kya, is directed by Prakash Kovelamudi, and produced by Ekta Kapoor, Shobha Kapoor and Shailesh R. Singh.
-The Kangana-Rajkummar starrer hit theatres on July 26, and has received great critical acclaim, also doing very well at the box office.
+Judgementall Hai Kya, is directed by Prakash Kovelamudi, and produced by Ekta Kapoor, Shobha Kapoor and Shailesh R. Singh.
+The Kangana-Rajkummar starrer hit theatres on July 26, and has received great critical acclaim, and is also doing very well at the box office.

 MOST READ: Sanjay Dutt's Daughter Trishala Shares How Excruciating Her Life Has Been After Losing Her Boyfriend